dialex/start-testing/docs/toolbox/heuristics.md

 Given the time you have to test is limited, you might want to prioritise your testing by "finding important problems first" and "maximising diversity".
 These and [other heuristics](https://thelifeofoneman.com/the-main-test-heuristics-to-consider) allow you to focus on using different techniques to reveal different types of critical problems.

+If you like learning while having fun, [Lena Pejgan](https://testing.pejgan.se/2020/04/30/would-heu-risk-it-part-32-wrap-up-time/) created a card games called "Would Heu-risk it?".
+It contains a total of 30 tools (things testers use to increase the value of their testing), traps (common mistakes and antipatterns) and weapons (pieces of wisdom gained from experience).

 ### 🕶 Biases

 > Bias is an irrational judgement or subconscious inference made from (historical) data available to us.